ee-jackson/danum-gaps/code/notebooks/2024-08-30_diameter-conversion.md

 measurements?

 From eyeballing it, from census 6 in the primary forest and census 10 in the secondary forest, we seem to have a ~50:50 split in measurements.
-We need to investigate whether these are duplicate measurements of the same individual or half of the individuals being measured by DBH and the other by basal diameter.

 Species grow at different rates, so perhaps we’ll see differences there.